ManticoreProject/manticore/README.md

 shell prompt of the container.

-Alternatively, you can find the `container-id` by opening a new terminal prompt on your system and run `docker ps`, looking in the "CONTAINER ID" column.
+Alternatively, you can find the `container-id` by opening a new terminal prompt the system and run `docker ps`, looking in the "CONTAINER ID" column.

 Once you have the `container-id`, [copy the results directory](https://docs.docker.com/engine/reference/commandline/cp/) out of the container and into the real file system like so: